Morpheus-An/marslab.github.io.dev/index.md

 {% capture text %}

-At MARS Lab, we study all aspects of Physical AI, ranging from multimodal perception and robotic manipulation to embodied locomotion and AIoT integration, enabling intelligent machines to perceive, act, and adapt seamlessly in the physical world.
+At MARS Lab, we mainly study Human-Centric Physical AI and Robotics, ranging from multimodal perception, human-robot interaction, robotic manipulation, and embodied locomotion with AIoT integration, enabling intelligent machines to perceive, act, and adapt seamlessly in the physical world.

 {%
   include button.html